tstafylakis/Lipreading-ResNet/README.md

 All these steps are performed (semi-)automatically by the code.
 You should (a) change the `netType` and `LR` parameters and (b) set the `retrain` parameter to the path where the previous model is stored.
 For (i), set `retrain` to `none`.

 I used a single GPU without any of the memory optimization methods of the original ResNet (e.g. shareGradInput, optnet).
+In case you want to evaluate on CPU, you should convert cudnn modules to the corresponding nn (which support CPU).
+To do so, use convert.lua function.

 ## Pretrained models